tgstoecker/WEScropbio/README.md

 "Extended" since based on results of [Kumaran et al. 2019](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-2928-9) my approach was to integrate the results of more than one alignment software and a plethora of variant callers.
 Alignment is performed by both bwa-mem and a Novoalign V3.09.04 (Licensed for evaluation, educational, and not-for-profit use only).
 Both alignments are subsequently used for calling of candidate variants with GATK, samtools, freebayes, DeepVariant & Delly.
-Variants are subsequently joined across all callers with bcftools concat/norm (not perfect since some information is lost in the process).
+Variants are then joined across all callers with bcftools concat/norm (not perfect since some information is lost in the process).
 [Varlociraptor](https://github.com/varlociraptor/varlociraptor) is then used to produce a final call set and filter it.

 It is important to note that normalization and integration of similar variant calling software is a matter of ongoing research and the quick & dirty solution here is unlikely to be optimal.